thien113/spiced-final-project/README.md

 ### Acceptance Criteria

 - [ ] list all items by categories
-- [ ] categories should have a order
+- [ ] categories should listed in order

 ### Tasks